 Good Newwz: Akshay Kumar Talks About The Importance Of IVF & How It Helped Many Families

 Akshay Kumar is well-known for curating more than one film a year.
 The actor has had three releases this year - Kesari, Mission Mangal and Housefull 4, and now, is gearing up for Good Newwz.
-Yesterday, 'Khiladi Kumar' launched the first song of Good Newwz - Chandigarh mei at the Chandigarh University and spoke to the crowd about the importance of IVF (In vitro fertilisation).
+Yesterday, 'Khiladi Kumar' launched the first song of Good Newwz - Chandigarh Mei at the Chandigarh University and spoke to the crowd about the importance of IVF (In vitro fertilisation).

 Speaking of the IVF procedure, Akshay said, "IVF ki vajah se 8 million babies have come in this world.
 There are so many families who cannot have babies and because of this technology, it has come out in such a good way.
 Through this film, we are bringing this serious subject thoda commercially to the audience." (sic)